zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-connected-services-storage.md

 <properties
-   pageTitle="Visual Studio에서 연결된 서비스를 사용하여 Azure 저장소 추가 | Microsoft Azure" description="Visual Studio 연결된 서비스 추가 대화 상자를 사용하여 Azure 저장소를 앱에 추가" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Add Azure Storage by using Connected Services in Visual Studio | Microsoft Azure" description="Add Azure Storage to your app by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"